touhid-ahmed/obstacle_avoiding_car/README.md

 # obstacle_avoiding_car
-This repository contains the source codes for an Arduino based Obstacle avoiding car.
+#### This repository contains the source codes for an Arduino based obstacle avoiding robot using ultrasonic sensor.
+#### Demonstration of the project is given here: https://www.youtube.com/watch?v=qNjNH4GdeB8